lawrencecchen/supabase-cheatsheet/src/routes/docs/auth/svelte.md

 # Using Supabase Auth with Svelte

-Store Supabase's authentication state in a Svelte [readable store](https://svelte.dev/tutorial/readable-stores).
+Store your Supabase authentication state in a Svelte [readable store](https://svelte.dev/tutorial/readable-stores).

 `lib/stores/auth.ts`